Canada's Most Trusted Source for Real Estate & Affordability News 🍁

 1. Land Transfer Tax (LTT): This is the largest closing cost.
 If you are buying in Toronto, you pay both the provincial Ontario Land Transfer Tax and the Municipal Land Transfer Tax, effectively doubling the cost.
 Calculate this exactly using provincial guidelines.

-4. Property Tax Adjustment: If the seller prepaid the property taxes for the entire year, you must reimburse them for the portion of the year you will own the home.
+4. Property Tax Adjustment: If the seller prepaid the property taxes for the entire year, you may reimburse them for the portion allocated to you under the closing statement.
+Use the Canadian property-tax calculation guide to distinguish assessed value, complete levies, supplementary exposure, and the one-time adjustment.

 Phase 6: Vetting Your Fiduciary Team